nalsai/nalsai.de/content/en/blog/seichi/violet-evergarden-cochem/index.md

 +++
-title = "Violet Evergarden Gaiden - Cochem Locations in Real Life" description = "" tags = [
+title = "Violet Evergarden - Cochem Locations in Real Life" description = ""
+tags = [
   "Anime",
-  "Anime Tourism"
+  "Anime Tourism",
+  "Violet Evergarden"
 ]
 date = 2025-03-08
+update = 2025-07-22
 +++

 The location of the movie "Violet Evergarden: Eternity and the Auto Memory Doll" is based on the town of Cochem in Germany.